 The Jackson 5 may have made music for kids, but nobody told that to Graham Parker.
 Always influenced by soul, Parker and his band the Rumour added a degree of menace to the Jackson 5’s debut single when they performed it live in 1979 in support of their classic, Squeezing Out Sparks.
 Renamed "I Want You Back (Alive)," it was included in Live Sparks – a promo of live versions of the studio songs – and a b-side to "Local Girls."

 From: 'Hammersmith Odeon London '75' (2006)

-Throughout his career, Bruce Springsteen has often peppered his set lists with soul covers.
+Bruce Springsteen has often peppered his set lists with soul covers throughout his career.
 His take on Gary “U.S.” Bonds’ 1961 smash was a regular part of his encores from 1975-78, and a spotlight for Clarence Clemons’ saxophone and the doo-wop inspired vocals of the E Street Band.
-Springsteen and Steven Van Zandt would deepen their relationship with Bonds by co-producing his 1981 comeback album, ‘Dedication,’ which had a big hit with the Springsteen-penned, ‘This Little Girl.’
+Springsteen and Steven Van Zandt would deepen their relationship with Bonds by co-producing his 1981 comeback album, Dedication, which had a big hit with the Springsteen-penned "This Little Girl."

 From: 'With the Beatles' (1963)

 Smokey Robinson, whom Bob Dylan once called “America’s Greatest Living Poet,” crooned his way to the Top Ten in 1962 with this gorgeous song.
 But John Lennon heard the torment that Smokey only hinted at and delivered one of the best vocals of the early Beatles days.
 To put it in ironic terms, Smokey sang it like a pop song, but Lennon turned it into a soul song.